satpalsr/sdk/docs/server.playerentitycontroller.md

 </td><td>

 Ticks the player movement for the entity controller, overriding the default implementation.
+If the entity to tick is a child entity, only the event will be emitted but the default movement logic will not be applied.

 </td></tr>